RetricSu/sisyphus/README.md

 ## How to Run

+> [!WARNING]
+> Please Note that running Sisyphus on your computer might cause unexpected behavior(think like LLM agent can delete your files)

 ### 1. Install ollama

 Sisyphus is based on [ollama](https://ollama.com/).
 Make sure you have download and install it first: